We respect your right to privacy.

 Where we refer to “personal information,” it means “personal information” as defined in the Protection of Personal Information Act, 4 of 2013 (“POPI “), and “personal data” as per the General Data Protection Regulation 2016/679 (“the GDPR “).
 Personal information includes any information about a person that can be used to identify a person directly or indirectly.
 It includes information like a name, an identification number, location information, an online identifier or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that person.
 POPI includes the personal information of juristic persons in its ambit – A juristic person’s information will be protected in the same manner as any other person’s personal information.

 For any comments or queries relating to this policy, please contact our manager at firstname.lastname@example.org.

 We may use your personal information for any legitimate business purposes relating to our services and/or business activities.
 Some of the purposes for which we use your personal information include:

 When you become a client, you will be added to our mailing list.
-We use this mailing list to send you important information about our business, the services we offer, legal developments, news and event invitations.
+We use this mailing list to send you valuable information about our business, the services we offer, legal developments, news, and event invitations.
 You can also add yourself to our mailing list on our website.

 You can unsubscribe from our mailing list at any time which will result in us no longer marketing to you.
 We include a link in every marketing communication allowing you to unsubscribe from marketing communication and you can email us to ask us to remove you from our mailing list.